Draw The Lewis Structure For The Polyatomic Formate Anion

 H

 Now, let's add three lone pairs (6 electrons) to the oxygen atom bonded to both carbon and hydrogen.
-However, since the hydrogen atom only needs 2 electrons (already has a bond with oxygen), we will prioritize completing the octet of the oxygen atom first:
+On the flip side, since the hydrogen atom only needs 2 electrons (already has a bond with oxygen), we will prioritize completing the octet of the oxygen atom first:

 :O: